Safe Fireworks? There’s no reliable way to use consumer fireworks! Attend public displays put on by trained professionals

 - More than half of fireworks injuries in 2013 were to extremities, including the hand or finger, leg, and arm.
-Most of the remaining injuries were to parts of the head, including the eye.
+Most of the remaining lesions were to parts of the head, including the eye.

 - The Consumer Product Safety Commission’s (CPSC) 2012 Fireworks Annual Report shows that two out of five people injured by fireworks were under the age of 15.
 The risk of fireworks injury was highest for the children under five, followed by children 10 to 14 years of age.
 Males accounted for 57 percent of the injuries overall.

 So how can you celebrate the holiday safely?
 Attend professional fireworks displays put on by trained professionals.
-Let’s face it, they’re far more spectacular than anything you’d see in someone’s back yard.
+Let’s face it.
+They’re far more spectacular than anything you’d see in someone’s backyard.
 Even Debbie Downer would be hard-pressed to complain.

 Check out our fireworks safety page for videos like the one below and infographics to learn just how dangerous consumer fireworks can be.
 Additional fireworks statistics are found here-> Fireworks Report.